xbn .

 Lisa Gasson-Gardner

-Dr. Lisa Gasson-Gardner is a lecturer in Religious Studies at the University of Tennessee Knoxville.
+Dr. Lisa Gasson-Gardner is an Assistant Professor of Religion at Mount Royal University.
 Her monograph project is tentatively titled Feeling Right: Political Theology, White Evangelical Christianity, and an Im/possible Project of Listening.
 She is also working on a project at the intersection of political theology and fat justice–a fat political theology.

 Essays